-- Computer

-- Projector/smartboard with sound

-- Conditionals with Cards-Lesson in action video

-- Conditionals with Cards-Assessment video

-- Conditionals with Cards-Assessment answer key

-- Conditionals with Cards Sample Program-Teacher prep guide

-- Code.org account

-- Computer/tablet with internet access

-- Conditionals with Cards-Unplugged video (Download)

-- Conditionals with Cards-Assessment

-- Code.org account

-Subject integrated: ELA Math Other standards addressed: SL.3.3-Ask and answer questions about information from a speaker, offering appropriate elaboration and detail.
+Conditionals with Cards-Lesson in action video Conditionals with Cards-Assessment video Conditionals with Cards-Assessment answer key Conditionals with Cards Sample Program_Teacher prep guide Code.org account Students: Computer/tablet with internet access Conditionals with Cards-Unplugged video (Download) Conditionals with Cards-Assessment Code.org account Subject integrated: ELA Math Other standards addressed: ELA SL.3.3-Ask and answer questions about information from a speaker, offering appropriate elaboration and detail.
 Math 3.OA.7-Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division or properties of operations.
-Vocabulary: Conditionals: Statements that only run under certain conditions Pseudocode: A plain language description of the steps in an algorithm Notes:

-Week 20: Code.org, Course D, Lesson 12-Play the Deck With Conditionals
+Vocabulary: Conditionals : Statements that only run under certain conditions Pseudocode : A plain language description of the steps in an algorithm Notes: Week 20: C ode.org, Course D, Lesson 12-Play the Deck With Conditionals Lesson overview: Purpose:

-Play the Deck with Conditionals is an activity aligned to Common Core ELA and math standards, written by our teacher community.
+Codirs Play the Deck with Conditionals is an activity aligned to Common Core ELA and math standards, written by our teacher community.
 Students will use a deck of playing cards to review basic multiplication and division problems as you apply the computer science concept of conditionals.

-- Class will watch the Conditionals with Cards Unplugged Activity video. - Students will complete the Conditionals with Cards assessment activity.
-Note: Teachers can find an assessment teacher video explaining the answer key for this activity in the Conditionals with Cards lesson plan. - The teacher will now incorporate multiplication and division skills into a whole class activity using the Play the Deck with Conditionals teacher slide deck. - The teacher may use a stack of playing cards to select cards, a virtual play deck or use the sample cards provided on the slide deck. - Students can write their answers on scrap paper or individual dry erase boards. - Answers are provided for the sample cards on the Play the Deck with Conditionals teacher slide deck in the speaker notes. - As a class, now rewrite the conditional found on slide 2 of the Play the Deck with Conditionals teacher slide deck using different numbers. - Have the class solve the math problems based on their selected playing cards using the new conditional they wrote in step 4. - To wrap up, have students turn to a shoulder partner and discuss the following prompts: - o What is a conditional? - o How did you use a conditional today?

-- Lesson 12: Conditionals with Cards - Play the Deck with Conditionals

-- Define circumstances when certain parts of a program should run and when they shouldn't - Determine whether a conditional is met based on criteria - Traverse a program and predict the outcome, given a set of input Standards: - AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.

-Total Time: 60 min

-- Warm Up: Introduction 15 min

-- Main Activity: Play the Deck with Conditionals 30 min

-- Wrap Up: Reflection 10 min

-- Assessment 5 min
+Lesson: Class will watch the Conditionals with Cards Unplugged Activity video.
+Students will complete the Conditionals with Cards assessment activity.
+Note: Teachers can find an assessment teacher video explaining the answer key for this activity in the Conditionals with Cards lesson plan.
+The teacher will now incorporate multiplication and division skills into a whole class activity using the Play the Deck with Conditionals teacher slide deck.
+The teacher may use a stack of playing cards to select cards, a virtual play deck or use the sample cards provided on the slide deck.
+Students can write their answers on scrap paper or individual dry erase boards.
+Answers are provided for the sample cards on the Play the Deck with Conditionals teacher slide deck using different numbers.
+As a class, now rewrite the conditional found on slide 2 of the Play the Deck with Conditionals teacher slide deck using different numbers.
+Have the class solve the math problems based on their selected playing cards using the new conditional they wrote in step 4.
+To wrap up, have students turn to a shoulder partner and discuss the following prompts: What is a conditional?
+How did you use a conditional today?
+Lesson links/resources: Lesson 12: Conditionals with Cards Play the Deck with Conditionals CS objectives addressed: Students will be able to: Define circumstances when certain parts of a program should run and when they shouldn't Determine whether a conditional is met based on criteria Traverse a program and predict the outcome, given a set of input Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+Time needed: Total Time: 60 min Warm Up: Introduction 15 min Main Activity: Play the Deck with Conditionals 30 min Wrap Up: Reflection 10 min Assessment 5 min